-Most unhealthy lifestyle choices are self evident, and are fairly to replace with healthy ones with the effect of noticeably decreasing your anxiety.
+Most unhealthy lifestyle choices are self-evident and are fairly easy to replace with healthy ones with the effect of noticeably decreasing your anxiety.
 If you find that your anxiety is not decreased enough by adopting a healthier lifestyle, it is best to talk to your therapist about other options and/or medical solutions that may be right for you.